-The indian people automobile industry is going through a technological change where each firm is engaged in changing its processes and technologies to maintain the competitive advantage and provide customers with the optimized products and services.
-Starting from the two wheelers, trucks, and tractors to the multi-utility vehicles, commercial vehicles, and the luxury vehicles, the Indian automobile industry has achieved splendid achievement in the recent years.
+The Indian people automobile industry is going through a technological change where each firm is engaged in changing its processes and technologies to maintain the competitive advantage and provide customers with optimized products and services.
+Starting from two-wheelers, trucks, and tractors to multi-utility vehicles, commercial vehicles, and luxury vehicles, the Indian automobile industry has achieved splendid achievement in recent years.

-On the canvas of the indian people economy, the auto industry maintains a high-flying place.
-Due to its deep frontward and rearward linkages with several key segments of the economy, the automobile industry has a strong multiplier effect and is capable of being the driver of economic growth.
+On the canvas of the Indian people’s economy, the auto industry maintains a high-flying place.
+Due to its deep frontward and rearward linkages with several key segments of the economy, the automobile industry has a strong multiplier effect.
+It is capable of being the driver of economic growth.
 A sound transportation system plays an essential role in the country’s rapid economic and industrial development.
-The well-developed indian people automotive industry skillfully fulfills this catalytic role by producing a wide variety of vehicles: passenger cars, light, medium and heavy commercial vehicles, multi-utility vehicles such as jeeps, scooters, motorcycles, mopeds, three wheelers, tractors etc.
+The well-developed Indian people automotive industry skillfully fulfills this catalytic role by producing a wide variety of vehicles: passenger cars, light, medium, and heavy commercial vehicles, multi-utility vehicles such as jeeps, scooters, motorcycles, mopeds, three-wheelers, tractors, etc.

 RELATED ARTICLES :